-If any applicant, employee, or student has a good faith belief that they have been discriminated against or harassed based on age, color, disability, gender, marital status, ethnic/national origin, race, religion, retaliation, sexual harassment, or any other protected category, the Office of Equal Opportunity Programs and Diversity (EOPD) encourages him/her to complete the Discrimination Complaint Processing Form and submit it to our office on the Modesto A. Maidique Campus in PC-321.
-EOPD will investigate the complaint in accordance with University Policy and Procedures.
+If any applicant, employee, or student has a good faith belief that they have been discriminated against or harassed based on age, color, disability, gender, marital status, ethnic/national origin, race, religion, retaliation, sexual harassment, or any other protected category, the Office of Inclusion, Diversity, Equity & Access (IDEA) encourages him/her to complete the Discrimination Complaint Processing Form and submit it to our office on the Modesto A. Maidique Campus in PC-321.
+IDEA will investigate the complaint in accordance with University Policy and Procedures.

 - Conduct, whether verbal, physical, written, graphic, or electronic that threatens, intimidates, offends, belittles, denigrates, or shows an aversion toward an individual or group.